OGRECave/ogitor/ReadMe.txt

+ATTENTION:
+Source code is now being hosted on Bitbucket! hg.ogitor.org will become read-only in a very short time, so it's not to be used.

 IMPORTANT NOTE: Starting from this new repository, heavy binaries are moved out of Ogitor Source Control.
 The directories "RunPath/Media" and "RunPath/Projects" are now available as a seperate download.
 To be able to build and run Ogitor, you will need the following files downloaded and extracted into "RunPath" folder: